 Among national colleges with less than 5,000 undergraduate students, Puget Sound consistently ranks among the top five in the number of alumni serving in the Peace Corps.
 In addition, more than 75 percent of students participate in community service, among the highest participation rates in the country.

-Civic Scholarship Initiative
+Civic Scholarship Project

-The Civic Scholarship Initiative supports programs that join together the south Puget Sound region and the university in projects of mutual concern, providing real-world laboratories for faculty and students while partnering with regional organizations to solve problems, develop policy, and educate.
+The Civic Scholarship Project supports programs that join together the south Puget Sound region and the university in projects of mutual concern, providing real-world laboratories for faculty and students while partnering with regional organizations to solve problems, develop policy, and educate.

 Prelude, Passages & Perspectives